Think of dropshipping, and eBay might not be the first thing that springs to mind.

 First, you’ll need to think about payment processing, eBay’s managed payments scheme launched in 2018.
-As this announcement on managed payments explains, it becomes compulsory in 2021.
+As this announcement on managed payments explains, it becomes compulsory.
 Once you are on the managed payments scheme, the final value fee increases to 12.55% for most product categories.
 This basically covers the cost of Amazon handling your payments.

 On the other hand, with eBay managed payments you will no longer be paying fees to Paypal.

 eBay fees for upgrading your listing

 Second, you have the option to “upgrade” your listing in a couple of ways.